 All data shown in this table are from the November 2007 sampling event.
-All data are in mg/L except pH (standard units) and SC (us/cm@25 $^{\circ}$ C).
+All data are in mg/L except pH (standard units) and SC (us/cm@25°C).

 Currently, the copper precipitation process is recycling deep Berkeley Pit water to shallow Berkeley Pit water at an approximate rate of 11,000 gpm.
 This process has been in operation since 2004, and has had significant impacts on the chemistry of the surface water.
-Figure 2-49 represents time-series plots for the major ions in solution at all depths.
-Concentrations of Al, Mg, Mn, and Zn have all increased significantly in the surface samples.
-Iron concentrations appear to be decreasing in the surface water.
-Concentrations of Fe decreased at 100 ft in May-05 and at the 200 ft level in October 2006, observations which correspond well with the depth of the chemocline.
-As the chemocline dropped below a certain depth, iron concentrations at that depth decrease by 50p, a trend recorded at both the 100-ft and 200-ft levels.
-This trend was not observed at 700 ft, which remains well below the chemocline.
+Figure 2-50 represents time-series plots for the major ions in solution at all depths.
+Since 2004, concentrations of Al, Mg, Mn, and Zn have all increased significantly in the surface samples.
+In recent years however, trends for these solutes have stabilized, and have appeared to reach equilibrium.
+Concentrations of Fe decreased at 100 ft in May 2005 and at the 200 ft level in October 2006, observations which correspond well with the observed depth of the chemocline.
+Consequently, samples collected at 700 ft below water surface show 60% decreases in dissolved iron concentrations between June 2008 and November 2008.
+Since the chemocline was observed at 500 ft during the November 2008 sampling event, it is unclear why such significant decreases in dissolved iron were observed at depth.

-Figure 2-49.
+Figure 2-50.
 Long-term changes in dissolved concentrations of Al, Fe, Mn, Mg, and Zn at four depths in the Berkeley Pit Lake.
 The shaded green area in the surface-water shows the period when Horseshoe Bend was diverted into the Berkeley Pit.
 The dates highlighted in brown show the period of copper-recovery.

-Figure 2-50 shows the increasing trends of two other elements in the pit surface water.
-Dissolved concentrations of Cr and U both appear to increase significantly with time.
-Again, these increases appear to be a result of the MR copper recovery process.
+Figure 2-51 shows the trends of two other dissolved constituents in the pit surface water.
+Dissolved concentrations of Cu appear to be remaining constant with respect to time, while concentrations of dissolved Cd may be trending upward.